embeddedinn/embeddedinn.github.io/_posts/2013-02-26-booting-your-first-cross-compiled-linux-based-embedded-system.md

             img="/images/posts/quemu/qemuconf3.jpg"
 %}

-Once this si done, Select the virtual machine from the panel in the left and do the following configuration.
+Once this is done, Select the virtual machine from the panel in the left and do the following configuration.

 {% include image.html
             img="/images/posts/quemu/qemuman1.jpg"